Big media moves: RNZ names new Saturday Morning co-host; Sky nabs respected TVNZ executive

 Sky chief executive Sophie Moloney said: “Kym is an outstanding enterprise leader with deep media and technology experience, and we are delighted to have her joining our Sky team later this year.”

-Niblock has led TVNZ’s digital and technology strategy for the last seven years and has previously held senior leadership roles at Spark Ventures/Lightbox, Foxtel, Sky UK and the BBC.
+Niblock has led TVNZ’s digital and technology strategy for the past seven years and has previously held senior leadership roles at Spark Ventures/Lightbox, Foxtel, Sky UK and the BBC.

 Moloney said: “Kym is joining at an exciting and transformative time for our company.
 We look forward to Kym’s contribution both as a technology leader and key member of our executive leadership team.”